alibaba/TePDist/README.md

 ### Server Starting

-We need to build a json file to describe the running resouces, both under single machine case or multi-node cluster case.
+We need to build a json file to describe the running resources, both under single machine case or multi-node cluster case.
 The templates are put under 'tf\_tepdist' directory.
 Just chose one and modify it like below:
 > Suppose the config name is 'one\_node.json'.
 ```json
 {